ishann/test-webpage/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: ishan-nigam.JPG
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Senior Data Scientist at [Dozee](https://www.dozee.health), where I work on data-driven methods for Non-Contact Blood Pressure estimation and earlier worked on Early Warning Systems.
+I graduated with a [Masters in Computer Science](https://www.cs.utexas.edu) from [The University of Texas at Austin](https://www.utexas.edu) advised by [Prof. Min Kyung Lee](https://minlee.net).
+Previously, I graduated with a [Masters in Robotics](https://www.ri.cmu.edu) from [Carnegie Mellon University](https://www.cmu.edu) advised by [Prof. Deva Ramanan](https://www.cs.cmu.edu/~deva/).
+Before starting graduate school, I worked on biometrics at IIIT Delhi and spent four wonderful years at the University of Delhi.

+My research experience spans applying Machine Learning to healthcare data (Non-Contact Blood Pressue estimation, Early Warning Systems), computer vision (weakly and webly supervised learning, long-tailed object detection, semantic segmentation, medical imaging, and biometrics) and human-AI interaction (personalized algorithmic management and fair resource allocation).
+I am interested in the research and development of large-scale AI systems with a focus on personalized Machine Learning.